-A group of school kids made a special wheelchair stroller so a disabled dad can take his newborn son out for a walk.
+A group of school kids have made a special wheelchair stroller so a wheelchair-bound dad can take his newborn son out for a walk.

-37-year-old Jeremy King has impaired mobility following an operation to remove a brain tumour in 2017.
+37-year-old Jeremy King has suffered impaired mobility since an operation that removed a brain tumour in 2017.

-Chelsie, a teacher at Bullis School in Maryland recruited the help of her students who designed the WheeStroll—a child seat which attaches to a wheelchair.
+Chelsie, a teacher at Bullis School in Maryland, recruited the help of her students who designed the catchy named WheeStroll—a child seat that attaches to a wheelchair.

-Just a few weeks after the couple’s son Phoenix was born, Jeremy was able to take him out for walks with the pram-wheelchair hybrid.
+Just a few weeks after the couple’s son Phoenix was born, Jeremy has already taken him out for walks with the pram-wheelchair hybrid.

 “It has allowed me to experience things that I would not have been able to do before having the WheeStroll.
 It allows us as a family to have more freedom of movement.”

-Middle school theatre instructor Chelsie said: “Being able to see Jeremy have some independence with our son is a gift.
+Chelsie has been incredibly happy with the extra bonding time this has provided Jeremy and their baby, stating: “Being able to see Jeremy have some independence with our son is a gift.”

 “It has given us the ability to do something simple like take a walk as a family; something that a lot of families don’t have to think twice about.”

-Just three months after getting engaged to Chelsie, Jeremy underwent an eight-hour surgery for a brain tumour in October 2017 which resulted in impaired mobility.
+Just three months after their engagement, Jeremy underwent the eight-hour surgery to remove the brain tumour that resulted in his impaired mobility.

 “It played on my mind constantly which is why it was important for us to find things to help.”

-The couple searched for a product to help Jeremy but with no luck, Chelsie recruited the help of her colleague, innovation and technology lab coordinator Matt Zigler.
+The couple tried searching for a product to help Jeremy, but with no luck Chelsie recruited the help of her colleague, innovation and technology lab coordinator Matt Zigler.

-She asked him if he could design something to attach to Jeremy’s wheelchair to allow him to hold their child while on the go.
+She asked him if he and his students could design something to attach to Jeremy’s wheelchair to allow him to hold their child while on the go.